AnaliaGiachini/PF-Salvando-Huellas/README.md

 Henry Final Group Project "Saving Footprints"

-Creation of a Web Application for an Animal Shelter.
-In it, users can generate an adoption form for the available animals.
-You can search for them through the different filters such as size, age and gender.
-In addition, the application has electronic commerce, a donation section, user registration and administrator management, among other features.
+"We have developed a web application for an animal shelter that allows users to create adoption forms for the animals currently available for adoption.
+Users can easily search for animals using various filters such as size, age, and gender.
+Additionally, the application offers a range of other features including an e-commerce platform, a donation section, user registration, and administrator management."

 Frontend: React, Redux
 Backend: Node, Express